Africa Humanitarian Action: 2006–2010

 AHA's efforts in the relief and recovery of refugees in the DRC are concentrated in two provinces: the Katanga and Equateur Provinces.
 2009 was a year of much progress in capacity development in these two provinces.
 In Katanga, AHA's repatriation based projects provided medical attention and assistance to returnees from Zambia and Tanzania.
 AHA has also facilitated the construction of latrines and showers, as well as furniture replenishments such as closets and chair in Katanga.
-In the Equateur Province, AHA collaborated with other INGOs to be the implementing partner of the UNCHR in efforts to improve the health status of returnees.
+In the Equateur Province, AHA collaborated with other INGOs to be the implementing partner of the UNHCR in efforts to improve the health status of returnees.
 Some of the programmes that were implemented included: